joch/wp-facebook-like/readme.txt

 == Changelog ==

+= 1.5.2
+* This is a quick-fix release to make the button work again.
+It will be updated shortly with all new features of the Facebook Like API and other reported bugs.
+* Fixed an issue where Facebook has changed the button naming, causing the button not to work.

 = 1.5.1 =
 * Added support for disabling the button on specific posts and pages.
 Create a custom field